akkartik/mu/subx/Readme.md

 Comments start with a `#` and are ignored.
 Labels should always be the first word on a line, and they end with a `:`.

-Instructions consist of a sequence of opcode bytes and their operands.
-As mentioned above, each opcode and operand can contain _metadata_ after a `/`.
-Metadata can be either for SubX or act as a comment for the reader; SubX silently ignores unrecognized metadata.
+Instructions consist of a sequence of words.
+As mentioned above, each word can contain _metadata_ after a `/`.
+Metadata can be either required by SubX or act as a comment for the reader; SubX silently ignores unrecognized metadata.
 A single word can contain multiple pieces of metadata, each starting with a `/`.

-SubX uses metadata to express instruction encoding and get decent error messages.
-You must tag each instruction operand with the appropriate operand
-type:
+The words in an instruction consist of 1-3 opcode bytes, and different kinds of operands corresponding to the bitfields in an x86 instruction listed above.
+For error checking, these operands must be tagged with one of the following bits of metadata:
   - `mod`
   - `rm32` ("r/m" in the x86 instruction diagram above, but we can't use `/`
     in metadata tags)